 5. Virtual dance marathon or sing-a-thon

 Get friends & family together online for 24 hours of dancing or singing.
 Create a Facebook event, choose your live streaming platform, encourage people to donate for a song on the playlist & get moving.
+If you want to do an online karaoke challenge, try using Karafun!

 6. Sukuma wiki challenge